+ABSTRACT

-ABSTRACT: The aim of this study was to determine whether patients with sickle cell disease (SCD) in steady state had pulmonary abnormalities seen on high-resolution computed tomography (HRCT) and whether any abnormalities correlated with contemporaneously diagnosed lung function abnormalities.
-A subsidiary question was whether the results of a noninvasive measure of haemolysis (end-tidal carbon monoxide (ETCO) levels) correlated with pulmonary function abnormalities.
+The questions of this study: To determine whether patients with sickle cell disease (SCD) in steady state had pulmonary abnormalities seen on high resolution computed tomography (HRCT) and if any abnormalities correlated with contemporaneously diagnosed lung function abnormalities.
+A subsidiary question was whether the results of a non invasive measure of haemolysis (end tidal carbon monoxide (ETCO) levels) corrected with pulmonary function abnormalities.

-Thirty three patients with SCD, median (range) age 36 yrs (17-67 yrs) were examined.
-The degree of lobar volume loss and ground-glass opacification and prominence of central vessels on HRCT were quantitatively assessed.
+Patients and Methods: Thirty three patients with SCD, median age 36 (range 17-67) years were examined.
+The degree of lobar volume loss and ground glass opacification and prominence of central vessels on HRCT were quantitatively assessed.
 Pulmonary function was assessed by measurements of lung volumes, spirometry, gas transfer and oxygen saturation.
-ETCO levels were measured using an end-tidal CO monitor.
+ETCO levels were measured using an end tidal CO monitor.